OpenConext/Stepup-Deploy/README.md

 ### <a name="site"></a>[Step 2: Create / update infrastructure] (id:site)###

 The [site.yml](site.yml) playbook handles the configuration of your infrastructure.
-This playbook requires [Ansible](http://ansible.com) version 2.x and uses the environment created in the previous step.
+This playbook requires [Ansible](http://ansible.com) version 2.x (and < 2.4) and uses the environment created in the previous step.
 You execute Ansible from a Deploy host (e.g. you laptop) to configure other machines.
 Please consult the extensive [Ansible documentation](http://docs.ansible.com/ansible/) for [Ansible installation instructions]((http://docs.ansible.com/ansible/intro_installation.html)) and more.

+Note: In Ansible version 2.4 the handling of the `inventory_dir` variable was changed in a way that breaks how Stepup-Deploy uses the `inventory_dir`.
+Either use Ansible 2.3 or set the `inventory_dir` manually be specifying it as an "extra var" on the command line using the ansible-playbook `-e` option.
+E.g:
+`ansible-playbook site.yml -i /home/user/workspace/environment/inventory -e "inventory_dir=/home/user/workspace/environment/"` With this change deploying using ansible 2.4 and 2.5 should work.

 You must adjust the Ansible inventory file that was copied over from the template to match your infrastructure.
 The default inventory assumes you will use two (virtual) machines for running Stepup.
-This is a minimum setup.
+This is a minimal setup.
 The two machines are:

 1. An application server ("app.stepup.example.com"), running an nginx+php-fpm web stack and also the database (mariadb+galera) in the template inventory).
 2. A management server ("manage.stepup.example.com" in the template inventory), running ELK for log processing.
-Although you _must_ configure this server in your inventory to successfully deploy you application server, you can skip actually deploying it and have a functional application server.
+Although you _must_ configure this server in your inventory to successfully deploy you application server, you can skip actually deploying the management server and have a functional application server.

 The (virtual) machine(s) must be running CentOS 7.
 It is very unlikely that the playbook will work with another CentOS version or with another Linux distribution.
 2 GB memory with 15 GB disk is sufficient to install the app server.